 Fall is fast approaching.
 Fall is a season when many parents say good-bye to their college age children.
 Last year, my Country Boy and I said good-bye to our second son as he moved out for college.
 I knew it was coming, but man oh man it didn’t make it any easier.
 Here are a few things I learned in the process of coping when kids leave home.
 I hope that you are comforted by the realization that you are not alone as a parent, as you go through this stage.
 Whether your child is leaving to join the military, moving to start life on their own or to college, it is a new season.
 [Read more…]

 From my years working with teens, I have noticed that when a teen connects with their interests they are more focused on their future.
 They tend to be more motivated, as they press forward and over obstacles to obtain their goals.
-So we don’t want to let those teen years slip by without encouraging teenagers to discover their interests.
-And with summer fast approaching, now is a great time to discuss with your teen ways to cultivate their talents during summer break.
-So here are 6 simple ways to encourage teens to discover their interests!
+But how do we help our teen find their passion and make time in their schedule for career development?
+Here are 6 simple activities to help teens discover their passion and purpose!
 [Read more…]

 When I first saw the book, A Mother’s Reckoning: Living in the Aftermath of Tragedy by Sue Klebold, I was both eager to read and dreading it at the same time.
 Sue Klebold is the mother of Dylan Klebold, one of the teenagers who entered Columbine High School and killed 13 students and faculty.
 To read the very words of one whose life and name had become synonymous with the Columbine High School shooting massacre of 1999, felt overwhelming and too dark.